 The outer two movements treat us to the colorful, even luxuriant orchestration for which Schmitt was so well known, along with his jaunty rhythms and the sometimes-acerbic “pronouncements” from brass and woodwinds.

 The use of percussion is quite interesting – not merely the usual timps, triangle, cymbals and bass drum, but also tam-tam, celesta, xylophone and concert bells.
 There’s a kind of nervous energy to the composition, and the overall effect in these outer movements is one of “exuberance.”

-But for me personally, the second movement is the emotional high-point of the Symphony.
+For me personally, the second movement is the emotional high-point of the Symphony.
 This slow movement packs in more emotion than anywhere else in the composition.
-It is actually the least “modern” of the three movements – instead reminiscent of the middle section of Schmitt’s celebrated Psaume XLVII, composed more than 50 years earlier (1904).
+It is actually the least “modern” of the three movements – instead reminiscent of Schmitt’s Fête de la lumière from 1937 and the middle section of Schmitt’s celebrated Psaume XLVII, composed more than 50 years before the Symphony (1904).

-The Symphony may not have the ecstatic soprano solo of the Psalm’s middle section invoking the Song of Solomon, but all of the same sensuous passion – bordering on delirium – is there.
+The Symphony No. 2 may not have the ecstatic soprano solo of the middle section of the Psalm invoking the Song of Solomon, but all of the same sensuous passion – bordering on delirium – is there.
 It’s a phenomenal movement that is sure to captivate anyone who listens attentively: You feel like crawling up in between the notes – it’s that special.

 “It has been said, and quite rightly so, that Schmitt’s Second Symphony is a work of youth.
 Certainly, upon study of the score it soon becomes obvious that Schmitt has not lost his capabilities of inventiveness or his powers of orchestration.
 The complicated rhythms, almost a trademark of the composer, are still there and the mood is as rich and vibrant as ever.